fpirri/gothings-raspi-install/README.md

 2019-08-12
    - docker version 8.06.1~ce~3-0~raspbian  now ok
        - exact cause of misconfiguration was not found
-       - adjusting fastinstall.sh and a fresh restart from a clean raspbian corrected the problem
+       - adjusting 0 script.sh and a fresh restart from a clean raspbian corrected the problem

 2019-08-09
    - docker version 8.06.1~ce~3-0~raspbian  no more starts